 In order to maintain a culture of academic integrity, members of the University of Waterloo community are expected to promote honesty, trust, fairness, respect, and responsibility.
 If you have not already completed the online tutorial regarding academic integrity you should do so as soon as possible.
-Undergraduate students should see the Academic Integrity Tutorial help/academic-integrity/academic-integrity-tutorial) and graduate students should see the https://uwaterloo.ca/library/get-assignment-and-research-help/academic-integrity/graduate-students-and-academic-integrity/) website.
+Undergraduate students should see the Academic Integrity Tutorial and graduate students should see the Graduate Students and Academic Integrity website.